 How To Rescue A Dry Thanksgiving Turkey

-After slaving in the kitchen for hours churning out delicious looking pies and side dishes, you thought you had this entire Thanksgiving meal thing in the bag.
+After spending hours in the kitchen churning out delicious-looking pies and side dishes, you thought you had this entire Thanksgiving meal thing in the bag.
 Everything was coming together perfectly!
-But then you opened the oven and discovered that your worst Thanksgiving nightmare had come true: the turkey was unforgivingly dry.
+But then you opened the oven and discovered that your worst Thanksgiving nightmare has come true: the turkey is unforgivingly dry.

-While your first instinct may be to panic or maybe even, cry, don't.
-Tears won't help moisten your subpar bird and there are actually plenty of legit things you can do to salvage your Turkey Day centerpiece.
-Here are the easiest and most effective strategies:
+While your first instinct may be to panic or maybe even cry, don't.
+Tears won't help moisten your subpar bird, and there is actually one foolproof way to salvage your Turkey Day centerpiece.